endrohq/kommoditi/README.md

-# Turborepo starter
+# Kommoditi

-This is an official starter Turborepo.
+This is an official repository for the Kommoditi project.
+A supply chain protocol where adaptive pricing engines, seamless commodity sourcing and automatic client acquisition reduce costs and increase efficiency through the power of Hedera.

 ### Requirements

 - Node.js 20+
-- Privy.io Auth Key

 ### Apps and Packages